-Conctantly the dramatic episodes of the Transfiguration are being repeated .
-Now and again each one is the in the position of of Jesus . upon whom the penetrating eyes of the disciples were turned.
-How often we see our children looking thus at us .- Wondering whether we really cherish our alleged values, and could face a real test.
-Can we come through clean in these ordinary every day tests ?
-How frequently we are strengthened as we see our friends and neighbors meet their difficulties, carry their burdens. and give us a feeling that it is good for us to be here.
-With what anxiety and concern we follow the lives of public men - wondering whether they can meet the test of Baying hounds, or stand the terrible test of popular approval; or the still more exacting test of personal ambition and greed.
-How we have shuddered in these more recent years, as we have seen men , honored of their fellows, given public trusts and responsibilities, only to betray them.
+Constantly the dramatic episodes of the Transfiguration are being repeated.
+Now and again each one is in the position of Jesus, upon whom the penetrating eyes of the disciples were turned.
+How often we see our children looking thus at us, wondering whether we really cherish our alleged values, and could face a real test?
+Can we come through clean in these ordinary everyday tests?
+How frequently we are strengthened as we see our friends and neighbors meet their difficulties, carry their burdens, and give us a feeling that it is good for us to be here.
+With what anxiety and concern we follow the lives of public men, wondering whether they can meet the test of baying hounds, or stand the terrible test of popular approval, or the still more exacting test of personal ambition and greed.
+How we have shuddered in these more recent years, as we have seen men, honored of their fellows, given public trusts and responsibilities, only to betray them.
 Yes.
-The process is continuous; and like the hound of heaven, these tests p pursue us "with deliberate speed, and majestic instancy".
-The desp-three disciples heard the voice out of the clouds saying.
-This is my beloved son.
-Hear him."
-But had the answer of jesus to his test been negative, out of the same clouds, might have come the fatal words; "All things betray three thee, who betrayest Me."
+The process is continuous; and like the hound of heaven, these tests pursue us "with deliberate speed, and majestic instancy."
+The three disciples heard the voice out of the clouds saying, "This is my beloved son.
+Hear him."5 But had the answer of Jesus to his test been negative, out of the same clouds, might have come the fatal words, "All things betray thee, who betrayest Me."

-We live in a period that is witnessing the crumbling of many ancient, and long established institutions, customs, and interpretations of life.
-The world is filled with refugees, not a alone from lands where freedom is perishing, but refugees from lands of thought and belief where creeds are dying, where the enduring values of life seem lost amid the falling debris.
-You here in this Church have inherited the fairest product of The Great Tradition, that man has ever known, A Free Church, in a free state.
+We live in a period that is witnessing the crumbling of many ancient, and long-established institutions, customs, and interpretations of life.
+The world is filled with refugees, not alone from lands where freedom is perishing, but refugees from lands of thought and belief where creeds are dying, where the enduring values of life seem lost amid the falling debris.
+You here in the Church have inherited the fairest product of the Great Tradition, that man has ever known.
+A Free Church, in a free state.
+No over-lord to compel; no inquisitor to force the bended knee; no one to say thus must you say so must you act.
+By